Reviews You Can Rely On

 Sony WH-1000XM47.8

 The experience is more dimensional than anything you'll find below $100, but it still falls short of XM5 and other premium models.
-360 Reality Audio can make the experience more immersive, but you'll have to stream from a subscription-based service like Deezer, Nugs.net, Amazon Music HD, or Tidal.
+360 Reality Audio can enhance the experience, but you'll need to stream from a subscription-based service like Deezer, Nugs.net, Amazon Music HD, or Tidal.

 sony wh-1000xm4 - the xm4's headband can feel a little large for small heads, even on...